World Plants Logo

 Leaf Description

 The leaves are leathery, shiny, thick, deep green in colour and show visible darker green veins that give them a little bit of texture.
 They are usually about 7 cm in size however, under the right conditions they will grow to be about 10 cm.
-The shape of them are predominately heart and ovate but may also be more three lobed.
+The shape of them is predominately heart and ovate but may also be more three lobed.
 They grow in panicles, with the male plants tending to grow a little longer while the female plants grow in much shorter clusters.
 The foliage is attached to the vine by long, slim, green petioles.

 Flower Description